tykarol/fontgen-loader/README.md

 ## `!
 This is a fork of DragonsInn/fontgen-loader with merged pull requests !`

-+ Fixed font output file generation to be consistent in time with same hash(important for long time caching)
++ Fixed font output file generation to be consistent in time with same hash(important for long term caching)

 # `fontgen-loader` - Bam, easy webfonts!